 – If possible, take a mobile phone with you

-– Make sure of the weather conditions at the location of the route, before starting it
+– Check the weather conditions at the location of the route, before starting it